 Highlights for this monitor include its 100% sRGB colour, its brilliant IPS display for wider viewing angles, and a whole host of eye-care technology to help reduce strain for those long working days, which would work especially well in conjunction with any of the best monitor light bars, too.

-It's even got an M-Book mode which makes the monitor's display reflect your MacBook Pro's display as much as possible.
+It's even got an M-Book mode which makes the monitor's display reflect your MacBook Pro's display as much as possible, and is especially handy if you're running dual monitors alongside your MacBook Pro.

 Add that to 60W USB-C charging and you've got a real winner, especially as this is also one of our top picks for the best monitor for working from home, too.